seclaw-eval/seclaw-eval/README.md

 SeClaw is designed as an extensible benchmark.
 We plan to further explore the following directions:

+- **Evaluation on More Foundation Models**
+  We will release results on representative model families, including Qwen, Kimi, GPT, Gemini, and others, to compare safety robustness under the same safety-risk task distribution.

 - **Support for More Agent Harnesses**
   We will integrate SeClaw with additional agent execution frameworks, such as Claude Code and other coding or tool-using agents, to study risks across different infrastructures and interaction protocols.